pdkpavankumar/pdkpavan-web/content/posts/2019-06-29--array-delete/index.md

  (4) [2, 3, 4, 5]
 ```
 **4. Splice**
-$\qquad$ Splice method is used to remove multiple sequential elements from an array.
+Splice method is used to remove multiple sequential elements from an array.
 ```javascript
 >arr = [1,2,3,4,5,6,7,8]
  (8) [1, 2, 3, 4, 5, 6, 7, 8]